HaritzPuerto/Entity_Extractor/README.md

 You need to install AllenNLP like this:

-`mamba install -c conda-forge allennlp`
+`mamba install -c conda-forge allennlp-all`

-Note, do not use conda because ,at least for me, conda hangs indefinietely trying to install it.
+Note, do not use `conda` because ,at least for me, conda hangs indefinietely trying to install it.

+You also need `spacy`, `flair`, and `datasets` from HuggingFace.